nolliechyTW/WIL/Leetcode/ArrayAndHashing/36. Valid Sudoku/README.md

 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category

-1. Storing the elements of the array in a HashMap or a Set<br>
+1. Storing the elements of the array in a Hashset<br>
    As we iterate through the array, we can store each number in a Set.
-If the number is already in the Set, then we can return True.
+If the number is already in the Hashset, then we can return True.
 Otherwise we reach the end of the array and return False.

 ### Plan

 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

-General Idea: Create a Set to store number.
-If the number is already in the Set, then return True.
+General Idea: Create three Hashset to store number.
+If the number is already in the Hashset, then return True.
 Otherwise we reach the end of the array and return False.

-1. Create Set
+1. Create Hashset using `defaultdict(set)` in python
-2. Iterate through numbers
+2. Iterate through numbers()
    - If number is already in set return True
    - Else store number in set
 3. Return False if we have reached the end of the list without duplicate